mapeditor/tiled/docs/manual/automapping.rst

 Defining the Regions
 --------------------

-There must be either a tile layer called **regions** or there must be the both tile layers **regions\_input** and **regions\_output**.
+There must be either a tile layer called **regions** or there must be both tile layers **regions\_input** and **regions\_output**.
 Using the **regions** layer, the region defined for input and output is the same.
 Using the different layers **regions\_input** and **regions\_output** delivers the possibility to have different regions for the input section and the output section.
-The region layer(s) are only used to mark regions, where an Automapping rule exists.
-Therefore it does not matter which tiles are used in this layer, since these tiles are just used to define a region.
+The region layer(s) are only used to mark regions where an Automapping rule exists.
+Therefore, it does not matter which tiles are used in this layer, since these tiles are just used to define a region.
 So either use any tile or no tile at a coordinate to indicate if that coordinate belongs to a rule or if it doesn't.